gabbersepp/dev.to-posts/blog-posts/impact-of-branch-predictions/impact-of-branch-predictions.md

 different-branches: 43378, same-branch: 39110
 ```

-In average the part with a successful branch prediction is about 10% faster then the other version.
+In average the part with a successful branch prediction is about 10% faster than the other version.

 # Conclusions
 I don't think that this is something that you have to be worried about in your daily work except you are working on some critical algorithms.
 But nevertheless this is something that should be in your mind when developing a new algorithm for something.